unusualcatcher/animal_detection_api/README.md

 # Animal Detection API with YOLO

-This is a Django-based API that uses the YOLO (You Only Look Once) model to classify images of animals into categories like CAT, DOG, or COW.
+This is a Django-based API that uses our fine-tuned YOLO (You Only Look Once) model to classify images of animals into categories like CAT, DOG, or COW.
 The project also accepts location data and stores animal information in a database.

 ## Project Setup